Kaya-Han-Tas/ExoMUSE/README.md

-# ExoSoft
+# ExoMuse
-Master's Project - Exoplanet Software
+Master's Project - Exoplanet Modelling and Understanding for Science and Education